Using AWS Lambda to automatically generate thumbnail images triggered by S3 image upload

 suffix The function will only be executed on files whose file names end in "jpg"

-Do not check the Enable trigger box.
+Do not check the box to enable the trigger.

 Click Next when you have finished entering the information.

-This is the screen where you will actually write the function.
+On this screen, you will actually write the function.

 There is a field to enter the function name, but you can use any name you like.